JochenSchnaidt/config-server/README.md

 # config-server
-A showcase of a Spring Cloud Config implementation.
+A showcase of a Spring Cloud Config Server implementation.